Maaz-319/Python/POS/with_Data_base/readme.md

 - **User Interface**: Simple and intuitive interface for ease of use.
 - **Theme Change**: You can Use Light theme as well as Aesthetic dark Theme.
 - **Modify Item**: You can change the Price of any Item again.
+- **Generate Sales Report**: You can Generate Report of your Sales.

 ## Folder Structure